This is a guest post by John Allspaw (@allspaw)

 This means squashing poor communication habits as they happen from the BOFHs in the organization.
 This also means making post-launch and post-mortem meetings blameless.
 This also means keeping a close eye on how people talk about each other’s work.
 See a lot of “us” and “they” and “we” in conversation along the dev and ops boundaries?
 You just might have a problem, and it’s your job as manager to look into it and get those pronouns removed from the vocabulary.

 Conversely, it’s also a good practice as a manager to look around your organization.
 Find that engineer (dev or ops) who everyone wants to work with.
-Everyone wants to work with him because:
+Everyone wants to work with them because they:

-- He has good ideas, so you can bounce yours off him with no fear.
+- Have good ideas, so you can bounce yours off them with no fear.